ramusus/reaction-filtration/README.md

 Reaction Filtration [![Build Status](https://travis-ci.org/ramusus/reaction-filtration.png?branch=master)](https://travis-ci.org/ramusus/reaction-filtration)
 ===================

-This package lets you do reactive filtration of the products on the main page in Reaction Commerce
+This package lets you do reactive Filtration of the products on the main page in Reaction Commerce

 Installation
 ------------